duplode/duplode.github.io/src/posts/_distributive-connection.md

 ## The Select loophole

-There is one additional aspect of our investigation that is well worth a closer look.
+There is one aspect of our investigation that is worth a closer look.
 All the concern with establishing that `chartDist` can only provide natural extractors, which kept us busy for a good chunk of the previous section, might have felt surprising. `chartDist`, after all...

 ``` haskell
 chartDist :: forall g a.
 Distributive g => g (g a -> a)
 ```

 ... is fully polymorphic in `a`, and therefore its definition cannot rely on anything specific about `a`.
-At first glance, it seems preposterous to suppose that specialising `chartDist` to, say, `g (g Integer -> Integer)` might somehow bring forth non-natural `g Integer -> Integer` extractors that perform `Integer`-specific operations.
+That being so, it may seem outlandish to suppose that specialising `chartDist` to, say, `g (g Integer -> Integer)` might somehow bring forth non-natural `g Integer -> Integer` extractors that perform `Integer`-specific operations.

-To illustrate why the naturality of extractors does, in fact, matter, let's consider the curious case of [`Select`]( https://hackage.haskell.org/package/transformers-0.6.0.2/docs/Control-Monad-Trans-Select.html):
+To illustrate why the naturality of extractors is, in fact, a relevant issue, let's consider the curious case of [`Select`]( https://hackage.haskell.org/package/transformers-0.6.0.2/docs/Control-Monad-Trans-Select.html):